btimofeev/UniPatcher/app/src/main/res/raw-it/faq.md

 #### L'app mostra l'errore: "Questa ROM non è compatibile con la patch".

 L'app mostrerà questo errore se il checksum memorizzato nella patch non coincide con il checksum della ROM.
 Questo significa che la ROM non è compatibile con la patch.
 Devi scegliere una ROM differente.
-Di solito ci sono diverse ROM per ogni gioco (ad esempio la versione per Europa, USA, Giappone, buoni o brutti dettagli, etc).
+Di solito ci sono diverse ROM per ogni gioco (ad esempio la versione per Europa, USA, Giappone, buoni o brutti dettagli, etc.).

-Gli hacker delle ROM speso pubblicano il checksum del file ROM (su una pagina web o su un file Readme).
-Devi compararlo con la tua ROM.
-Tieni premuto sul file nel gestore di file e vedrai 3 linee: CRC21, SHA1 e MD5.
-Se una di queste linee coincide con il checksum che è stato scritto dall'hacker della ROM, allora hai la ROM corretta.
+ROM hackers often publish checksum of the accompanying ROM file (on a web page or in README file).
+Compare that to the one you have.
+Long tap the file in the file manager and you will see these 3 lines: CRC32, SHA1 and MD5.
+If one of those numbers are the same, you have the ROM the patch was written for.
+If not, you need a different ROM.

-#### Non trovo la ROM corretta del gioco "Pokemon Emerald".
+#### Non trovo la ROM corretta del gioco "Pokémon Emerald".

 La maggior parte del gioco funziona con la ROM "Pokemon - Emerald Version (U) \[f1\] (Save Type).gba".